lee00716/LOL---Spell-Timer/README.md

 # Spell Timer for League of Legends

-### This application is written in Visual Basic .NET.
+### This application is written in Visual Basic .NET using Visual Studio 2017.
 I made this application before I learned programming at school.

 ###### This application checks the times for spells or monster regeneration times for the online video game called [League of Legends](leagueoflegends.com).